-Turner syndrome is a rare genetic condition in which a female does not have the usual pair of two X chromosomes.
+Turner syndrome is a rare genetic condition in which a female does not have the usual pair of 2 X chromosomes.

-The normal amount of human chromosomes is 46.
+The typical amount of human chromosomes is 46.
 Chromosomes contain all of your genes and DNA, the building blocks of the body.
 Two of these chromosomes, the sex chromosomes, determine if you become a boy or a girl.

 Turner syndrome can be diagnosed at any stage of life.

-The doctor will perform a physical exam and look for signs of poor development.
+The health care provider will perform a physical exam and look for signs of poor development.
 Infants with Turner syndrome often have swollen hands and feet.

 The following tests may be performed: